spf13/jwalterweatherman/README.md

     }
 ```

+Note that JWW's own internal output uses log levels as well, so set the log
+level before making any other calls if you want to see what it's up to.

 ### Using a temp log file

 JWW conveniently creates a temporary file and sets the log Handle to